-Many people have contributed directly or indirectly the success of this project.
+Many people have contributed directly or indirectly to the success of this project.
 I would like to express my appreciation to them all.

-I will forever remain indebted to my hardworking superv so, Prince Badmus for his assistance, encouragement and time spent inspite of work pressure to supervise this project, his valuable corrections and comments make this work worth while.
+I will forever remain indebted to my hardworking supervisor, Pr nce Badmus for his assistance, encouragement and time spent inspite of work pressure to supervise this project, his valuable corrections and comments make this work worth while.